nicolaskruger/pokedex_react_ts/README.md

 ## :book: Description

-this repo is a simple CRUD(create, read, update, delete) of seling motorcycle web app.
+this repo is a simple pokemon battle game

 ## :hammer_and_wrench: Technology